Katarina-Slotova/roger-skyline/README.md

 ### Getting the installations & initial configs done
   2. Install sudo, it is not pre-installed (su -> apt-get update -> apt-get upgrade -y -> apt-get install sudo -y)
   3. Check disk partitioning with parted-command
-    a.
-Install parted, it is not pre-installed (sudo apt-get)
+    - Install parted, it is not pre-installed (sudo apt-get)
-    b.
-Run “sudo parted” command
+    - Run “sudo parted” command
-    c.
-Run “print” to see partitions
+    - Run “print” to see partitions
-    d.
-For seeing partitions displayed in specific unit, run “unit GB/GiB print” (*Something to pay attention to: If partitions checked with lsblk, they         display sizes in GiB, NOT GB*).
+    - For seeing partitions displayed in specific unit, run “unit GB/GiB print” (*Something to pay attention to: If partitions checked with lsblk, they         display sizes in GiB, NOT GB*).
   4. Create a non-root user to connect to the VM.
 Use sudo, with this user, to be able to perform operations requiring special rights.
-    a.
-Modify user privileges in sudoers file located in ~/etc/sudoers
+    - Modify user privileges in sudoers file located in ~/etc/sudoers
-    b.
-First, temporarily change the permissions of this file (initially, it only has read right) by using “chmod +w sudoers”
+    - First, temporarily change the permissions of this file (initially, it only has read right) by using “chmod +w sudoers”
-    c.
-Open sudoers file with nano, go to user privileges and add: username ALL=(ALL:ALL) ALL to have superuser privileges (like root)
+    - Open sudoers file with nano, go to user privileges and add: username ALL=(ALL:ALL) ALL to have superuser privileges (like root)
-    d.
-Put the permissions back to only read with “chmod -w sudoers”
+    - Put the permissions back to only read with “chmod -w sudoers”
-    e.
-Exit root
+    - Exit root
   5. Install the net-tools package, which contains network tools (like ip, ifconfig, …) with “sudo apt-get install -y net-tools”

 <hr>

 ### Setting up a static IP address
   6. First, find the name of your network device with “ip -c link show”
-     a. ip - net-tool used for configuring network interfaces
+     - ip - net-tool used for configuring network interfaces
-     b. -c - shows the result in pretty colors, so it’s easier to read (optional)
+     - -c - shows the result in pretty colors, so it’s easier to read (optional)
-     c. link show - Shows the state of all network interfaces on the system
+     - link show - Shows the state of all network interfaces on the system
   7. From the result, it is possible to see at least two devices (*lo for loopback device - typically used for diagnostics and troubleshooting AND            another one, with name like enp0s3*).
   8. Now configure the enp0s3 device to use a specified static IP address, such as 10.13.15.16.
-     a.
-The first part 10.13 refers to Hive computers located in cluster 3
+     - The first part 10.13 refers to Hive computers located in cluster 3
-     b.
-The third part would specify row
+     - The third part would specify row
-     c.
-The fourth part would specify computer
+     - The fourth part would specify computer
-     d.
-Since there are 5 rows with 6 PC in each, it is safe to use 15 and 16
+     - Since there are 5 rows with 6 PC in each, it is safe to use 15 and 16
   9. Location of network configuration: /etc/networks/interfaces file.
 As the primary network interface, I set “auto enp0s3”.
   10. It is better to set your own configuration in a separate file located in configurations.d directory.
 The interfaces file will load whatever               additional config file stored there.
 In the /etc/networks/interfaces.d directory, create a separate file called enp0s3.conf.
 In that file, it is         necessary to add:
      *iface enp0s3 inet static